Witch trials in the early modern period: Decline of the trials: 1630–1750

 Although the witch trials had begun to fade out across much of Europe by the mid-17th century, they continued on the fringes of Europe and in the American Colonies.
 In the Nordic countries, the late 17th century saw the peak of the trials in a number of areas: the Torsåker witch trials of Sweden (1674), where 71 people were executed for witchcraft in a single day, the peak of witch hunting in Swedish Finland, and the Salzburg witch trials in Austria (where 139 people were executed from 1675 to 1690).

-The 1692 Salem witch trials were a brief outburst of witch-phobia which occurred in the New World when the practice was waning in Europe.
+The 1692 Salem witch trials were a brief outburst of witch panic that occurred in the New World when the practice was waning in Europe.
 In the 1690s, Winifred King Benham and her daughter Winifred were thrice tried for witchcraft in Wallingford, Connecticut, the last of such trials in New England.
 Even though they were found innocent, they were compelled to leave Wallingford and settle in Staten Island, New York.
 In 1706, Grace Sherwood of Virginia was tried by ducking and jailed for allegedly being a witch.

 Rationalist historians in the 18th century came to the opinion that the use of torture had resulted in erroneous testimony.

+In 1712, Rabbi Hirsch Fränkel was convicted of witchcraft after completion of an inquisition by the Theological & Legal Faculties at the University of Aldorf.
+Rabbi Fränkel was a self-avowed Kabbalist, a follower the ancient Jewish tradition of mystical interpretation of the Bible.
+The Fränkel witchtrial was one of the first convictions obtained without the use of spectral evidence or confession obtained through torture.
+Fränkel was sentenced to life imprisonment and spent twenty-four years in solitary confinement in the tower of Schwabach.

 In France, scholars have found that with increased fiscal capacity and a stronger central government, the witchcraft accusations began to decline.
 The witch trials that occurred there were symptomatic of a weak legal system and "witches were most likely to be tried and convicted in regions where magistrates departed from established legal statutes".

 During the early 18th century, the practice subsided.
 Jane Wenham was among the last subjects of a typical witch trial in England in 1712, but was pardoned after her conviction and set free.
 The last execution for witchcraft in England took place in 1716, when Mary Hicks and her daughter Elizabeth were hanged.
 Janet Horne was executed for witchcraft in Scotland in 1727.
-The Witchcraft Act of 1735 put an end to the traditional form of witchcraft as a legal offense in Britain.
+The Witchcraft Act 1735 (9 Geo.
+2. c.
+5) put an end to the traditional form of witchcraft as a legal offense in Britain.
 Those accused under the new act were restricted to those that pretended to be able to conjure spirits (generally being the most dubious professional fortune tellers and mediums), and punishment was light.

 In Austria, Maria Theresa outlawed witch-burning and torture in 1768.
 The last capital trial, that of Maria Pauer occurred in 1750 in Salzburg, which was then outside the Austrian domain.